17 Steps to Tame a Hamster

 You don’t want to force your hamster into doing things that might scare it away.
 This could affect the bond you’re trying to build.
 Always make sure your hamster is happy with the bonding process.
 If you’re in a rush, it may take even longer to tame your hamster.

-Never forget about your new hamster.
+Do not ignore your hamster.
 Remember that you have a little friend who wants to play with you.
-Give your hamster love and affection, and don’t forget the yummy treats!
+Give your hamster love and affection, and don’t forget to offer yummy treats.
 This is the most important part of taming a hamster.

 The more you love and play with your hamster, the calmer it will be.